suvash/nepalify/README.md

 This has been tested to work on ancient browsers such as IE6 and above.
 Please let me know if you run into a bug by [opening an issue here](https://github.com/suvash/nepalify/issues).

+## Live Demo

+For a live demo of the library, please visit [the showcase page](http://suvashthapaliya.com/showcase/practice-romanized-nepali-with-nepalify-js/).

 ## Dependencies

 This library depends on jQuery.
 Please get the latest version of jQuery before you intend to use Nepalify.